Citation, DOI, disclosures and article data

 It allows both the core of the infarct (that part destined to never recover regardless of reperfusion) to be identified as well as the surrounding penumbra (the region which although ischemic has yet to go on to infarct and can be potentially salvaged).
 CT perfusion may also demonstrate early evidence of associated crossed cerebellar diaschisis.

 The key to interpretation is understanding a number of perfusion parameters:

-Areas which demonstrate matched defects in CBV and MTT represent the unsalvageable infarct core, whereas areas which have prolonged MTT but preserved CBV are considered to be the ischemic penumbra 9.
+Areas that demonstrate matched defects in CBV and MTT represent the unsalvageable infarct core, whereas areas that have prolonged MTT but preserved CBV are considered to be the ischemic penumbra 9.

 These factors will be discussed further separately.
 See CT perfusion.

-- may be necessary prior to thrombolysis in pediatric stroke
+maybe necessary prior to thrombolysis in pediatric stroke cases

 Multiphase or delayed CT angiography